metametadata/clj-fakes/docs/user-guide.md

 `(f/was-called f args-matcher)`
 - checks that function was called at least once with the specified args.

+`(f/was-matched-once f args-matcher)`
+- checks that function was called at least once and only a single call satisfies the provided args matcher.

 `(f/was-not-called f)`
 - checks that function was never called.